dimitrismistriotis/djforge/Setup.md

 Copy the `.env.dist` to `.env` and edit it accordingly if needed.
 Django Settings provide defaults related to Docker Compose setup.
 Ideally because we wanted to shield production environments from malfunctioning, `DEBUG` value is set to `False` by default.
-For this the least necessary action is to have an oneline `.env` file with `DEBUG=True`.
+For this the least necessary action is to have an one line `.env` file with `DEBUG=True`.
 You can do that with:

 ```shell